ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 then sends an HTTP(S) POST to the TAM URI with an Accept header field with the TEEP media type specified in {{I-D.ietf-teep-protocol}}, and an empty body.
 The HTTP request is then associated with the TEEP/HTTP Client's session state.
-See Section 7 of {{!RFC3986}} for generic guidance on dereferencing URIs.

 If the TEEP Agent instead passes back a TAM URI with a message, the TEEP/HTTP Client attempts to create session state and handles the message as